gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Version of DTLS

-   This document defines usage of either DTLS 1.3
+   This document defines the usage of either DTLS 1.3
    {{I-D.ietf-tls-dtls13}}, or DTLS 1.2 {{RFC6347}}.
 Earlier versions
    of DTLS MUST NOT be used.
 It is expected that DTLS/SCTP as described in this document will work with future versions of DTLS.